Running the Game

 Quick Preparation

 Under each location, write four to six bullet points about what the players will find there.
 Which NPCs are around?
 Which clues are concealed there?
 Do you have any spooky moments in mind?
 Is the Threat likely to show up?
-For ease of navigation, you should underline or bold the important characters for reference later.
+Underline or bold the important characters for reference later.

 Once you have around five locations fleshed out, you’re ready!
 Players can bring the episode in unexpected directions, so a light itinerary gives them space to deliberate and improvise.
 You can shift clues and NPCs to new locations, shuffle big events around, and drop locations entirely.
 Whenever the players go somewhere unexpected, jot it down in your outline and record what happens there.